Sazz07/E-exchange-client/README.md

 # My websites different features and functionality :

 * Created Admin Dashboard, created an Admin role.
-An admin can make another admin.
+An admin can sell buyers sellers.
+Also can remove them.
 * Implemented jwt token in client side and verify it in server side.
 * Made the full website responsive for mobile device and large device.
 * Created one extra section.